Woman standing at the airport to enter Germany

 Interested in working as a professional driver in Germany?
 That is also possible without formal training.
 Read more about it here.

 As a professional driver of heavy goods vehicles (HGV) or buses, you have good chances of finding a suitable job in Germany.
-You can find out whether you need a visa to enter the country or a residence permit for your stay in Germany in the Who needs a visa? section.
+You can find out whether you need a visa to enter the country or a residence permit for your stay in Germany in the "Do I need a visa?" section.

 Which conditions must be met in order to start working as a professional driver?